4 Core Strategies for Managing Anxiety

 4. Tackling Avoidance and Building Resilience

-- Enhanced emotional resilience: Learning to manage anxiety helps you respond to stressors in a calmer, more balanced way.
+• Enhanced emotional resilience: Managing anxiety can help you respond to stress in a calmer, more balanced way.

-- Better relationships: As you gain control overanxious thoughts and behaviours, your interactions with others can become more positive and fulfilling.
+• Better relationships: As you gain more control over anxious thoughts and behaviours, your interactions with others can become more open, steady, and positive.